 Boxing an Exotic = Round Robins

-A Trixie is a four bet Round Robin: all the bets in the ⅔ plus a 4th, $5 bet that all three bets also hit.
+A Trixie is a four-bet round robin: all the bets in the three-by-two plus a fourth, $5 bet that all three bets also hit.
 With the same game results above we’d tack on another $5 loss on A/B/C parlay turning our $1 win into a $4 loss.

-A Patent is a seven bet Round Robin: one parlay that all three teams cover; three, two team parlays on each combination; and 3 individual one bets that each individual team covers.
+A Patent is a seven-bet round robin: one parlay that all three teams cover; three, two team parlays on each combination; and three individual one bets that each individual team covers.
 Using our same example above would turn our $4 loss into a $1.50 profit.

 High Risk, High Odds

-As the name might imply, same game bets are betting on various events within the same game.
+As the name might imply, same-game bets are betting on various events within the same game.
 Not all sportsbooks offer same game parlays due to some events being highly correlated.
 But same game parlays are quickly becoming a popular selling point for online sportsbooks to attract customers with large payouts.
+These bets typically have extremely high hold and should generally be avoided by most bettors.

-Instead of an exacta, you could try parlaying the Spread and Over/Under together.
-Before you ask, no you can’t parlay moneylines and Spreads .
+But if you’re determined to dabble instead of SGPs and you’re normally an exacta player, you could try parlaying the spread and total together.
+Before you ask, no you can’t parlay moneylines and spreads .

-If you want to delve into the trifecta or superfecta type parlays, you might try adding the Halftime Over/Under to your Spread & Over/Under parlay.
+If you want to delve into the trifecta or superfecta type parlays, you might try adding the correlated player props to your spread and total wagers.

 Multigame Parlays = Horizontal Exotics

-While same game parlays are a newer phenomenon and not as widely available, multi-game parlays are as old as gambling itself and available everywhere.
-Parlaying 5 moneylines is your sports-betting Super Hi-Five.
+While same-game parlays are a newer phenomenon and not as widely available, multi-game parlays are as old as gambling itself and available everywhere.
+Parlaying five moneylines is your sports betting Pick Six.

 Summary

 If you’re a horse bettor looking to expand into sports betting there are plenty of options.
-Once you get the hang of fixed odds compared to pari-mutuel odds there are plenty of bet types that will seem similar to horse racing.
+Pari-mutuel odds versus fixed odds is the starkest difference, but even racing is getting in on fixed-odds action.
+Once you internalize that difference, you will see plenty of similarities to your favorite exotics and more.
 Furthermore, you can use tools at Unabated such as our Hold Calculator to figure out how good or bad a market is.
-We also have plenty of articles to teach you how betting is done in a variety of sports in our Content Library.